varunkat/Fetch-Rewards-Coding-Challenge/README-Template.md

 ## Development

-There are a bunch of decisions made to develop Text Similarity Algorithm.
+There are a bunch of decisions made to develop Text Similarity Algorithm
 * The algorithm is built by using the '.' punctuation as a separator.
-Once the text is split into sentences, then every sentence is split by using space as separator.
+Once the text is split into sentences, then every sentence is split by using space as separator
 * The words which are same in both texts and the count of each word in both texts are matched.
-In this case, no ordering of words was done.
+In this case, no ordering of words was done
 * This algorithm is developed using python data structures like Lists and dictionaries.
-The implementation of these data structures to solve this problem is mentioned in code as comments.
+The implementation of these data structures to solve this problem is mentioned in code as comments

 ### Prerequisites